TTFH/Voxel-Render/README.md

 This is a simple voxel rendering engine written in C++ and OpenGL, it uses conventional rasterization instead of raytracing.

 This program is cross-platform and has been tested on Windows and Linux.
 It can load a scene from a XML file and render voxels (cubes), voxagons (rectangular prisms), water (2D triangle fan) and ropes (line strips).
-It uses a greedy meshing algorithm to generate the triangular meshes for the voxels, based on the post [Meshing in a Minecraft Game (Part 2)](https://0fps.net/2012/07/07/meshing-minecraft-part-2/) by Mikola Lysenko.
+It optionally uses a greedy meshing algorithm to generate the triangular meshes for the voxels, based on the post [Meshing in a Minecraft Game (Part 2)](https://0fps.net/2012/07/07/meshing-minecraft-part-2/) by Mikola Lysenko.

 It make use of the next libraries: